 Omeprazole - method of administration and dosage

-For the prevention of recurrence (reappearance of signs of the disease) of duodenal ulcer, 0.01 g of the drug is prescribed once a day.
+To prevent relapses (reappearance of signs of the disease) of duodenal ulcer, 0.01 g of the drug is prescribed once a day.
 If necessary, the dose can be increased to 0.02-0.04 g 1 time per day.

 The duration of treatment for gastric ulcer is usually 4 weeks.
-With incomplete scarring, an additional 4-week therapy is carried out.
-Patients with poor healing of gastric ulcers are recommended to prescribe omeprazole at a dose of 0.04 g per day, which will provide scarring for 8 weeks.
+In case of incomplete scarring, an additional 4-week therapy is carried out.
+For patients with poor healing of gastric ulcers, it is recommended to prescribe omeprazole 0.04 g per day, which will ensure scarring within 8 weeks.

 Side effects